Apexal/late/README.md

 - `$ npm run frontend` to run the hot-reloading Vue server (in one terminal)
 - `$ npm run backend` to run the API server (in another terminal)
 - Go to url `http://localhost:8080` (whatever `$ npm run frontend` tells you go to) in your browser

+### Running the Docker Container

+Make sure you have [Docker](https://docs.docker.com/install/) installed.
+WSL users should follow this guide to [install Docker on WSL](https://blog.jayway.com/2017/04/19/running-docker-on-bash-on-windows/).
+Note that the Docker container is not recommended for development use.

+- Clone the repository
+- Checkout the `dev` branch with `$ git checkout dev`
+- Create a `.env` file based on `.env.example` in the root folder with the proper configuration environment variables **TEAM MEMBERS:** Ask Frank for the official `.env` file
+- Run LATE with `$ ./docker-run --build`.
+Subsequent runs only need the `--build` flag when there are changes.
+- Go to url `http://localhost:3000` in your browser

 #### Overview
 Easily access daily classes and work blocks, pressing assignments, upcoming exams, and To-Do List:<br/>